jshinm/inductive-bias-experiment/LOG.md

 # Log

+## 9/15/21
+- test the behavior of the oblique tree (SPORF/rerf)

 ## 9/06/21
-- test behavior of deeper MLP
+- test the behavior of deeper MLP

 ## 9/05/21
 - add vertical lines to differentiate extrapolative regions